isphus1973/isphus1973.github.io/src/content/blog/calculating-a-distribution-of-a-function-of-random-variables.md

 ![Fair die distribution](/images/delta-random-variable_2_0.png)

 As expected, each face was drawn approximately $1/6\sim 16.\bar{6}$%.
-It is an uniform distribution.
-If we sum two of these uniform distributions, we get the two dice sum distribution, which is not an uniform distribution, as shown below:
+It is a uniform distribution.
+If we sum two of these uniform distributions, we get the two-dice sum distribution, which is not a uniform distribution, as shown below:

 ```python
 g = np.random.default_rng(0x533D)